Types of hearings we're undertaking

 These assessments outline the safety arrangements we will use to keep our colleagues and visitors safe and prevent the spread of coronavirus within our individual premises.

-- Risk assessment for 2 Stratford Place, London
+- Covid-19 risk assessment - 2 Stratford Place

 If we’re holding your hearing virtually, we’ll send you information on how you can attend your hearing remotely.